 Video encoding using Turing and Ampere codecs means NVIDIA cards support higher-quality encoding and there is also less graphics processor usage.
 With the latest NVIDIA graphics cards, you will not need any CPU encoding or intervention.

-That said, Intel ARC GPUs have already begun shipping in China (as of June 2022), and use the AV1 coding technology - which shows excellent promise for streaming.
+That said, Intel Arc GPUs use the AV1 coding technology - which shows excellent promise for streaming.

 Encoding is required to stream.
 This is the process of turning all of your raw gameplay capture, video capture and audio data into a compressed version which can be understood by Twitch or YouTube's receiving software on the other end.